jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 <img src="/assets/dl/gd.jpg" style="border:none;">
 </div>

-The X-axis is the value of
+The X-axis is the value of $$ W $$ and the Y-axis is its corresponding average cost.
+(Since we are holding the other input as constant, we will ignore it for now.)

 $$
-W
-$$
-and the y axis is its corresponding average cost for the data samples.

-$$
 J(W, b, h, y) = \frac{1}{N} \sum_i (W_1*x_i - y_i)^2
 $$

-Since the gradient at L1 is negative (as shown), we move
+Since the gradient at L1 is negative (as shown), we move $$ W_1 $$ to the right to find the lowest point.
-$$
-W_1
-$$
-to the right.
 But by how much?
 Let's compare the gradient for L1 and L2.
-We realize L2 has a smaller gradient. i.e. the change of
-$$
-W2
-$$
-has a smaller impact to the change of cost compare to L1.
-Obviosuly, the greater the impact, the larger adjustment we should make.
-Therefore, the amount of adjustment for the parameters
+We realize L2 has a smaller gradient. i.e. the change of $$ W2 $$ has a smaller impact to the change of cost compare to L1.
+Obviosuly, we want to change parameter proportional to how fast it can drop the cost.
+Therefore, the amount of adjustment for the parameters $$ (W_1, W_2) $$ should be proportional to its partial gradient at that point. i.e.
-$$
-(W_1, W_2)
-$$
-should be proportional to its partial gradient at that point. i.e.

 $$
 \Delta W_i \propto \frac{\partial J}{\partial W_i}